Childhood & Early Life

 In 1941, he proposed to Joan Clarke, who was his colleague at Bletchley Park.
 The two got engaged, but the marriage was soon called off as Turing thought it would be unfair to get married to Clarke despite being homosexual.

 At the age of 39, Alan got into a relationship with the 19-year-old Arnold Murray.
-During a burglary investigation at the mathematician's house, personal details about his homosexuality came into light, and Alan was arrested on charges of indecency.
+During a burglary investigation at the mathematician's house, personal details about his homosexuality came to light, and Alan was arrested on charges of indecency.

 After his conviction in 1952, he was given a choice between hormonal castration and imprisonment.
 The ingenious logician chose hormonal castration through medication so that he could continue his scientific work at home.